lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   guide, for further details on using multiple spaces).

-  Please note that the options "deps.ignore" and "deps.inject" only affects dbuild's view of dependencies; it does not alter the list of library dependencies used within the project.
-If you wish to completely remove or add a dependency in an sbt project, you should use instead the "extra.commands" option, with a line like "set libraryDependencies ..." (see the sbt build section in this manual for further details on "extra.commands").
+  Please note that the options "deps.ignore" and "deps.inject" only affects dbuild's view of dependencies; they do not alter the list of library dependencies used within the project.
+If you wish to completely remove or add a dependency in an sbt project, you may need to use instead the "extra.commands" option, with a line like "set libraryDependencies ..."
+  (see the sbt build section in this manual for further details on "extra.commands").

   The options "deps.ignore" and "deps.inject" are an advanced feature, and should be used sparingly, if at all.